-She's a 2018 Women Photograph mentee, a runner-up of 2018 Thomson Foundation Young Journalist Award by the UK Foreign Press Association and a fellow of the South-South Media Lab program, funded by the German Ministry of Economic Cooperation and Development (BMZ) with a short-term residency in Addis Ababa, Ethiopia.
+She's the winner of One World Media's 2019 New Voice Award, a 2018 Women Photograph mentee, a runner-up of 2018 Thomson Foundation Young Journalist Award by the UK Foreign Press Association and a fellow of the South-South Media Lab program, funded by the German Ministry of Economic Cooperation and Development (BMZ) with a short-term residency in Addis Ababa, Ethiopia.

 For assignments, commissions or tips, please contact: